-For the period June 2006 - June 2007 4.4% of Redditch Borough's economically active population was unemployed.
+1.43 For the period June 2006 - June 2007 4.4% of Redditch Borough's economically active population was unemployed.
 For the period April 2009 -March 2010, that figure had risen to 8.7%.
 Latest figures show that for the period July 2011 - June 2012 unemployment had fallen again, with 6.3% of Redditch Borough's economically active population being unemployed.
 This is lower than both the unemployment levels in the West Midlands (8.9%) and across Great Britain (8.1%).
 83.2% of the Redditch population aged 16 - 64 is economically active.
 This is higher when compared to 74.3% in the West Midlands and 76.6% across Great Britain.

-Redditch Borough has a high proportion of manufacturing businesses when compared with the rest of the County and region.
+1.44 Redditch Borough has a high proportion of manufacturing businesses when compared with the rest of the County and region.
 In addition the Borough has a high proportion of employees in the distribution, hotels and restaurant sector.
-There are lower percentages of managers/senior officials, professional or associate professional & technician workers in Redditch Borough compared to Worcestershire and Great Britain but more than in the West Midlands.
+There are lower percentages of managers/senior officials, professional or associate professional & technician workers in Redditch Borough compared to

+Worcestershire and Great Britain but more than in the West Midlands.
 There are higher percentages of process plant and machine operatives and elementary occupations in Redditch Borough compared to Worcestershire and Great Britain, but the figure is on a par with the West Midlands.

-There are a number of overseas companies established in the Borough such as AT&T and Marubeni-Komatsu and the headquarters of GKN are located in Redditch.

-Redditch Town Centre is the focus for shopping in the Borough and the surrounding area.
+- 1.45 There are a number of overseas companies established in the Borough such as AT&T and Marubeni-Komatsu and the headquarters of GKN are located in Redditch. - 1.46 Redditch Town Centre is the focus for shopping in the Borough and the surrounding area.
 The Kingfisher Shopping Centre boasts big name department stores, the flagship Debenhams store as well as a range of high street names and smaller, independently run shops.
 There are a number of District Centres situated throughout the urban area as well as local parades of shops, groups of shops and corner shops.
-A number of District Centres (Church Hill, Matchborough, Winyates and Woodrow) suffer from a poor image as their inappropriate design means that they are inward looking and have crime and anti-social behaviour problems.
-Work has commenced on the re-development of Church Hill District Centre.

-According to the Halifax Quality of Life Survey (December 2012) 97% of households in Redditch have a good level of broadband access with speeds of at least 2Mbps.
-Data from the County Research and Intelligence Unit (February 2012) shows the urban area of Redditch already has or is scheduled for Superfast Broadband, but identifies areas in the south of the Borough, such as Ham Green and Feckenham as "slow spots" with speeds of less than 2 Mbps, some with less than 0.5Mbps.

-The Retail and Office Needs Assessment Update (2012) identifies a high level of vacant office floorspace (26%) within the Town Centre, most of which is not 'fit for purpose'.
+A number of District Centres (Church Hill, Matchborough, Winyates and Woodrow) suffer from a poor image as their inappropriate design means that they are inward looking and prone to havinge crime and anti-social behaviour problems.
+Lessons have been learnt from Council and Partnership projects that can be implemented when re-development occurs.
+Work has commenced on the re-development of Church Hill District Centre. - 1.47 According to the Halifax Quality of Life Survey (December 2012) 97% of households in Redditch have a good level of broadband access with speeds of at least 2Mbps.
+Data from the County Research and Intelligence Unit (February 2012) shows the urban area of Redditch already has or is scheduled for Superfast Broadband, but identifies areas in the south of the Borough, such as Ham Green and Feckenham as "slow spots" with speeds of less than 2 Mbps, some with less than 0.5Mbps. - 1.48 The Retail and Office Needs Assessment Update (2012) identifies a high level of vacant office floorspace (26%) within the Town Centre, most of which is not 'fit for purpose'.
 However this figure is slightly lower than the 28% vacant office floorspace reported in 2009.
 Demand is low with most interest coming from existing local indigenous office occupiers looking for new premises on better terms.